oauthstuff/draft-oauth-rar/main.md

 # Request parameter "authorization_details" {#authz_details}

-The request parameter `authorization_details` is a JSON array that contains JSON objects.
+The request parameter `authorization_details` contains, in JSON notation, an array of objects.
 Each JSON object contains the data to specify the authorization requirements for a certain type of resource.
 The type of resource or access requirement is determined by the `type` field.

 This example shows the specification of authorization details using the payment authorization object shown above: